Court Decision Splitting Up Family Farm Reversed: When Farm Succession Planning Fails

 The Minnesota Court of Appeals reversed the district court’s decision, although this ruling may not be the final word on this decision.
 Pronchinske’s siblings still have the right to appeal this decision.

-The parents in this case made a decision many farm families make; they decided to treat each kid fairly by giving each an equal share of the parents’ estate.
+The parents in this case made a decision many farm families make; they decided to treat each kid fairly by giving each an equal share of the parent's estate.
 Dividing assets equally, however, is not always fair to the one child who may still be running the farm.
 Talking to your family and developing a plan that is fair but still allows the one sibling to continue on the farm is your better choice.
-As this case highlights, a revocable trust giving equal rights to all the siblings is probably not the right method to reach a result which allowed Pronchinske to continue to operate the farm.
+As this case highlights, a revocable trust giving equal rights to all the siblings is probably not the right method to reach a result that allowed Pronchinske to continue to operate the farm.

 Imagine how you would feel if you are Pronchinske.
 You have built up a farm, built a home on the farmland, and are now potentially going to see two-thirds of your farmland sold with no guarantee you will be the highest bidder.
 Developing a farm succession plan allowing Pronchinske to continue operating the farm while treating the other two siblings fairly would have been a better way to work this out.